 Best Asics Running Shoes – Honorable Mention

-At $140, it delivers value but is hard to choose over the Asics Novablast 3, which offers more pop at the same price, and the Asics Gel Nimbus 25, which delivers more comfort and stability for $20 more.
-The only reason it ends up here among the honorable mentions is Asics has too many solid models this year.
-Read the full review.
+At $140, it delivers value but is hard to choose over the Asics Novablast 4, which offers a better all around package for the same price and the Asics Gel Nimbus 26, which delivers more comfort and stability for $20 more.

 Fits: True to Size, Drop: 8mm, Price $140